drawwithcode/2020-bobbibayernsquad/README.md

 In the developing process, we inevitably encountered a few difficulties when it was time to put ideas into code.
 Here are some of our major coding challenges and how we faced and solved them to achieve the final result:

 - **Experience 2: scene setting** <br>
-One of the main coding challenges of the experience 2 consists in randomly setting the objects on the table avoiding overlapping.To solve this issue we load the object images in an array and we progressively place them.
+One of the main coding challenges of the experience 2 consists in randomly setting the objects on the table avoiding overlapping.
+To solve this issue we load the object images in an array and we progressively place them.
 We use two arrays to save the positions and the dimensions of the already placed objects.

   The center  coordinates of each placed object are computed relying on two functions:
   - “checkOverlaps (x,y)” checks that the point with coordinates (x,y) does not overlap with any of the objects already set;